 How to modify which PHP drush uses

-You can set the the environment DRUSH_PHP in your shell.
+You can set the environment variable DRUSH_PHP in your shell.
 Its value should be the /path/to/php.
 You can set it in your .profile or similar file to have it always available.
 Or you can alias

 How to modify PHP settings if you do not have access to the system-wide php.ini?